leoysun/db-proj1/README.md

     - This feature also interacts with several different tables, such as the Menu_is_from, has_item, and contains.
     - Displaying the average rating using an aggregate operator was particularly satisfying to accomplish, as it felt like a cohesive effort in connecting the dining hall info part of our application to the reviews part.
 It was cool to see how two different parts of our application could interact in such a natural manner.

 2. The Delete reviews page.
-First of all,
+- First of all, the user navigates to this page with the button to select reviews for deletion -- this exists so that this page can be presented where only the user's reviews are present (assuming they have inserted their UNI).
+This provides not only a clear way to view one's own past reviews, but also to prevent the user from deleting any reviews other than their own.
+    - When the Delete Review button is pressed on any given review, that review's associated data is removed from the evaluates, discusses, and posts_reviews tables.
+    - We designed it so that the data for a review must be present in these three tables to display them, meaning that the review also disappears off the display instantly!
+We really enjoy this feature and think it is a great use of the database.
+With one click of a button, several tables are manipulated seamlessly.
+        - The menu_is_from table is not removed from; this is because the menu_is_from table is meant to contain menus from each mealtime for each dining hall, and should only become more and more populated.
+This table was not used much in this application, except that it is inserted into when reviews are posted to help with seamless population of its data.
+    - The Back to Home button is also present on this page so the user can navigate back when done deleting or viewing reviews of their choice.

 AI Tools:
 ChatGPT and Claude were used for front-end and syntax purposes only.
-In particular, a significant amount of the styling of the app was done by AI.
+In particular, a significant amount of the styling and front-end organization of the app was done by AI.
 When our code logic was correct but there were some minor syntax issues that blocked our progression, we employed some AI usage as well.
+Queries were AI-free but some Googling was used.